 According to this site, Prevnar 13 does not contain live virus, so it’s not that it revved up the innate immune system in the same way as the MMR maybe does.
 The authors reference prior research that shows that there is synergy between pneumococci and respiratory viruses.

 The authors also point out the protection is probably from PCV13 preventing pneumococci infecting the respiratory tract, not from something that happens later.
-If PCV13 was preventing bad things from happening after infection, then the infection / hospitalization / death efficacy values shouldn’t be so similar.
+If PCV13 was preventing bad things from happening after infection, then the infection / hospitalization / death efficacy values shouldn’t be so close to each other.

 This preprint says that COVID-19 infections produce more antibodies to the “common cold” coronaviruses, while COVID-19 vaccination produces more antibodies specific to COVID-19.